How does this company make money?

 What does this company depend on?

-The brewing process depends on five specific upstream inputs: Laoshan mineral water sourced from Shandong Province, German noble hops imported under specific agricultural permits, malted barley from Northeast China's grain belt, aluminum cans and glass bottles from Chinese packaging suppliers, and export licenses for alcoholic beverages covering more than 100 countries.
+Tsingtao cannot operate without five named inputs: Laoshan mineral water from the Shandong Province watershed; German noble hops imported under specific agricultural permits; malted barley from Northeast China's grain belt; aluminum cans and glass bottles from Chinese packaging suppliers; and export licenses for alcoholic beverages covering over 100 countries.

 Who depends on this company?

-Chinese restaurants and bars in international markets depend on Tsingtao as their primary authentic Chinese beer offering; losing it would disrupt their ability to provide complete Chinese dining experiences.
-Overseas Chinese communities would be forced to substitute local or other imported beers.
-German and European distributors specializing in Asian beverage imports would lose a product line representing Chinese brewing heritage.
+Chinese restaurants and bars in international markets rely on Tsingtao as their primary authentic Chinese beer — without it, they could not complete a traditional Chinese dining experience for their customers.
+Overseas Chinese communities would be forced to substitute local or other imported beers for a brand they treat as their own.
+German and European distributors who specialise in Asian beverage imports would lose a significant product line that represents Chinese brewing heritage.

 How does this company scale?